bambamayo/pixelartmaker/README.md

-This is a pixel art marker app.
+This is a pixel art maker app.

 It was built in partial fulfilment of the award of the ALC Certificate of Course & Challenge Completion.